 - The beneficiary doesn't generally have to include the earnings from a QTP as income.

 - Distributions aren't taxable when used to pay for qualified higher education expenses (including tuition at an elementary or secondary public, private, or religious school).
 However, if the amount of a distribution is greater than the beneficiary's qualified higher education expenses (including tuition at an elementary or secondary public, private, or religious school), a portion of the earnings is taxable.

-You'll receive a Form 1099-Q (PDF) from each of the programs from which you received a QTP distribution.
-The amount of your gross distribution (box 1) shown on each form will be divided between your earnings (box 2) and your basis, or return of investment (box 3).
-Form 1099-Q should be made available to you by January 31, 2019.
+You should receive a Form 1099-Q (PDF) from each of the programs from which you received a QTP distribution.
+The amount of your gross distribution (box 1) shown on each form will be divided between your earnings (box 2) and your basis or return of investment (box 3).
+Form 1099-Q should be made available to you by January 31, 2020.